MicrosoftDocs/learn/learn-pr/language/fsharp-functions/includes/5-exercise-patterns.md

     7 of Hearts
     ```

 Congratulations!
-You, and your team, have managed to build the start of a card application.
-Additionally you've successfully applied a pipeline that lets you call functions in a sequence all the while being applied to list of cards.
+You and your team have managed to build the start of a card application.
+Additionally, you've successfully applied a pipeline that lets you call functions in a sequence, all of which applies to a list of cards.